Ascension of Isaiah: Composition

 According to the theory of R. H. Charles, the text incorporates three distinct sections, each once a separate work that is a single compilation here.
 Of these, one, the first, appears to have been written by a Jewish author, and the other two by Christians.
 However modern scholarship holds that it was all the work of Christians writers.

 According to Charles, The Martyrdom consists of:

 E. Norelli suggests on the contrary that the whole text, even if written in different times, is the expression of a docetic Christian prophetic group related with the group attacked by Ignatius of Antioch in his letters to the Smyrnaeans and to the Trallians.
 According to this scholar chapters 6-11 (the Vision) are older than chapters 1–5 (which represent a later pessimistic introduction to the original Vision), the date of composition is the end of the 1st century AD, and the narrative of Mary's pregnancy (AI 11:2-5) is independent from the Gospel of Matthew.
-After Norelli, other scholars rejected characterizing the Ascension of Isaiah as a docetic text.
+Other scholars reject characterizing the Ascension of Isaiah as a docetic text.

 Manuscript tradition

 The text exists as a whole in three Ge'ez manuscripts of around the 15th-18th centuries, but fragments have also survived in Greek, Coptic, Latin, and Old Church Slavonic.
-All three component texts appear to have been in Greek, and it is possible that the "Martyrdom of Isaiah" derives from a Hebrew or Aramaic original.
+All three component texts appear to have been originally in Greek, although it is possible that the "Martyrdom of Isaiah" derives from a Hebrew or Aramaic original.
 Comparison of the various translations suggests that two different recensions of the Greek original must have existed; one on which the Ethiopic and one of the Latin versions were based, and the other on which the Slavonic and the other Latin version were based.
 Fragments of both Greek versions have survived.
-The work's current title is derived from the title used in the Ethiopic manuscripts (Ergata Īsāyèyās – "The Ascension of Isaiah").
+The work's current title is derived from the title used in the Ethiopic manuscripts ('Ergata Īsāyèyās – "The Ascension of Isaiah").
 In antiquity, Epiphanius also referred to it by this title (in Greek: Τὸ Αναβατικὸν Ἡσαΐου), as did Jerome (in Latin: Ascensio Isaiæ).